On this page we practise factoring a trinomial of the form

 The second skill required is to be able to solve the numerical puzzle – that is, to spot a number pair that multiplies to the constant and adds to the coefficient of .
 On this first applet, you are to think of the two integers that add to the value given in the first box, and the multiply to the value in the second box.
 Hit ‘check’ when you think you know.
 Keep going until you are getting a whole bunch correct!

-Now we are ready to practise the factoring!
-Enter the factored form of the expression given.
+Now we are ready to practice the factoring level 1, where .
 Note: all the trinomials given here factor nicely with integers.
 This is not always the case – chances are pretty high that if you make up a random trinomial, it won’t factor so nicely.